 Additional risk factors for anal cancer include:

-- Immunosuppression - People with weakened immune systems, such as transplant patients taking drugs to suppress their immune systems and patients with HIV infection, are at higher risk.
+Immunosuppression - People with weakened immune systems, such as transplant patients taking drugs to suppress their immune systems, cancer patients on chemotherapy and other treatments, and patients with HIV infection, are at higher risk.

-- Chronic local inflammation - People with long-standing anal fistulas or open wounds in the anal area are at a slightly higher risk of developing cancer in the area of the inflammation.
+Chronic local inflammation - People with chronic wounds in the anal area are at a slightly higher risk of developing cancer in the area of the inflammation.

 PREVENTING ANAL CANCER

-Few cancers can be totally prevented, but the risk of developing anal cancer may be decreased significantly by avoiding the risk factors listed above and by getting regular checkups.
+Few cancers can be totally prevented, but the risk of developing anal cancer may be decreased significantly by avoiding the risk factors listed above and by getting regular checkups if one has had a prior HPV infection or any of the additional risk factors above.
 Smoking cessation lowers the risk of many types of cancer, including anal cancer.
 Avoiding anal sex and infection with HPV and HIV can reduce the risk of developing anal cancer.
 Using condoms whenever having any kind of intercourse may reduce, but not eliminate, the risk of HPV infection.
 Condoms do not completely prevent transmission of HPV because the virus is spread by skin-to-skin contact and can live in areas not covered by a condom.

-Vaccines originally used in clinical trials against the HPV types that have been associated with cervical cancer have also been shown to decrease the risk of developing HGAIN and anal cancer (in men and women), especially in those patients at higher risk (see the risk factors listed above).
+Vaccines originally used in clinical trials against the HPV types that have been associated with cervical cancer have also been shown to decrease the risk of developing AIN and anal cancer in men and women.
 These vaccines are most effective in people who have not previously been sexually active or have not yet been infected with HPV.
 The best types of HPV vaccines, how often they need to be given, and who should receive the vaccines remains a matter of discussion.

-None of these treatments has been studied extensively; none of them is effective 100% of the time; all of them have potential side effects; and all of them require long-term follow-up to confirm success of the treatment.
-It is best to consult with your physician or colon and rectal surgeon before considering these treatments for premalignant changes of the anus.
-Remember, these treatments for premalignant changes or HGAIN differ from those for anal cancer (which are described below).
+None of these treatments have been studied extensively and none are effective 100% of the time.
+All treatments have potential side effects and all require long-term follow-up to confirm success of the treatment.
+It is best to consult with your colon and rectal surgeon before considering these treatments for premalignant changes of the anus.
+Remember, treatment for premalignant changes or AIN differ from those for anal cancer.

 ANAL CANCER SYMPTOMS

 While up to 20% of patients with anal cancers may not have any symptoms, many cases of anal cancer can be found early because they form in a part of the digestive tract the doctor can reach and see easily.
-Unfortunately, sometimes symptoms don’t become evident until the cancer has grown or spread, so it is important to be aware of the symptoms associated with anal cancer, so the cancer may be caught early and without delay.
+Unfortunately, sometimes symptoms don’t become evident until the cancer has grown or spread.
+It is important to be aware of the symptoms associated with anal cancer.
 Anal cancers often cause symptoms such as: